harryprince/renkun-ken.github.io/_posts/2014-08-07-a-quiz-on-magrittr-how-many-scores-can-you-get.md

 z =  z
 ```

 How many scores do you get?
-What is you don't want to pipe the object to the first argument but simply want to evaluate `f(mean(1:10),length(1:10))`?
+What if you don't want to pipe the object to the first argument but simply want to evaluate `f(mean(1:10),length(1:10))`?

 ```r